 COLUMBIA, S.C.
-(WCBD)- Summer travel is about to get more expensive in South Carolina because of an automatic increase in the state’s gas tax.
+(WCBD)- Summer travel is getting more expensive in South Carolina because of an automatic increase in the state’s gas tax.

-The South Carolina Department of Revenue announced Tuesday the sixth increase to the state motor fuel user fee which was approved by lawmakers as part of a 2017 agreement.
+The South Carolina Department of Revenue announced on June 7 the sixth increase to the state motor fuel user fee which was approved by lawmakers as part of a 2017 agreement.

 This comes as South Carolina drivers grapple with record-high gas prices.
-According to AAA, the state average is $4.51, about $0.40 lower than the national average.
+According to AAA, the state average is $4.36, about 46 cents lower than the national average.

 In 2017, lawmakers passed the South Carolina Infrastructure and Economic Development Reform Act, which raises the fee by $0.02 each July ending in 2022.
 The $0.28 fee will become permanent.